cambiata-team/buri-rust/README.md

 # Buri

+DO NOT MERGE THIS PR.
+It is only a test.

 > "Simplicity is about subtracting the obvious and adding the meaningful."
 >
 > ~ John Maeda: The Laws of Simplicity.